 Health Effects of Teen Substance

 Substances commonly abused by teenagers are alcohol, nicotine, illicit drug, prescription drugs, and inhalants.
 Teenage minds have yet to reach maturity and their brains’ vulnerability is susceptible to the effects that these drugs give.
-During a person’s teenage years until their mid-20s, the brain goes through pruning, a process that creates complex brain connections necessary for quality of life and human relations.
+During a person’s teenage years until their mid-20s, the brain goes through pruning, a process that creates complex brain connections necessary for the quality of life and human relations.
 Skills that are cultivated through pruning are critical thinking, memory, learning, and cognition.
 As a result, teenagers have different thought processes than young adults.
-They can be more naive, impulsive, easily trusting and restless.
+They can be more naive, impulsive, easily trusting, and restless.

 Pruning allows teenagers to choose emotionally-driven decisions that are done with no recollection and have no sense of forethought.
-The process changes the way the brain works in areas associated with memory and emotions as they develop first than the areas of rational thinking.
+The process changes the way the brain works in areas associated with memory and emotions as they develop first then the areas of rational thinking.
 If teenagers do not properly discern why they think the way they do, this is its explanation.

-When illicit substances interact with the body’s chemistry, health effects are felt in mental, physical, emotional and behavioral aspects.
+When illicit substances interact with the body’s chemistry, health effects are felt in mental, physical, emotional, and behavioral aspects.
 These effects can be insignificant in small doses but in regular and copious amounts, organ functions start to alter in reaction to the drugs.
 For illegal substances, the damage done to the body are physiologically seen and/or psychologically felt.

 Teenage users and addicts can be easy to spot as they often are in isolation, have bloodshot eyes, feeling fatigued/exhausted or full of energy/restless, have slurred speech, dazed or lack of expression, among others.
 They exhibit behavioral problems that interrupt their daily life and well-being as the drugs take control.
-Poor grades, frequent absence in school, extracurricular and family events, sudden change in friends and attitude, and hanging around places where drug paraphernalia (bottles, needles, covers) can be found are hints of substance abuse.
+Poor grades, frequent absence in school, extracurricular and family events, a sudden change in friends and attitude, and hanging around places where drug paraphernalia (bottles, needles, covers) can be found are hints of substance abuse.